 You and your child will both like the Current debit card for teens.
 There are no minimum monthly balance fees, overdraft fees, or transfer fees.
 This card can be used online or anywhere Visa is accepted.

-[Update March 2022: Current is still offering an FDIC-insured savings account to go along with their debit card.
-This account pays a whopping 4.0% APY on balances up to $2,000.
-To put this in perspective, the current national average for a savings account sits at just 0.06% APY according to recent FDIC data.
+[Update September 2022: Current is still offering an FDIC-insured savings account to go along with their debit card.
+This account pays 4.0% APY on balances up to $2,000.
+To put this in perspective, the current national average for a savings account sits at just 0.13% APY according to recent FDIC data, although with the FED’s series of historic rate hikes this summer, the best online savings rates are now inching above the 2.50% APY mark.

 Current is a financial technology company, not a bank.
 The banking services they offer – both the debit card and FDIC-insured savings account – are provided by Choice Financial Group and Metropolitan Commercial Bank, member FDIC.